Sd4Projects/PiExp/README.md

 All data lines use 4-pin Qwiic/JST_SH connectores.

 This board started out because I needed to add AtoD for my Raspberry Pi Zero W2 for a project I was working on and then I just keep adding features to the board till it was full.

+To test SPI I used a WIZ850io module with an adapter board.
+Files for the adapter board are in W850adapter_v1b.zip